Toward multi-target self-organizing pursuit in a partially observable Markov game: Proposed approach for self-organizing pursuit (SOP)

-The distributed fuzzy clustering based task allocation process in Equation (\ref{eq_mu_ij}) to (\ref{eq_cluster_members}) is summarized in Algorithm \ref{algorithm_fuzzy_clustering}.
-Note that, each agent's $Memory$ of the environment (line 1 of Algorithm \ref{algorithm_fuzzy_clustering}) is updated through its experiences.
-This $Memory$ aims to deal with the uncertainty brought by partial observability, in particular, the capture status of the targets and the locked status of the pursuers on the boundaries of its local view.
+\textit{\textbf{Agent memory.}} Note that, each agent's $Memory$ of the environment (line 1 of Algorithm \ref{algorithm_fuzzy_clustering}) is updated through its experiences, which includes the captured status of targets and locked status of pursuers.
+So, the maximum size of $Memory$ is the same for all pursuers, which is determined by the possible number of targets and pursuers in the environment.
 Without a $Memory$, an agent may oscillate between the roles of a searcher and a pursuer.
-As an example, an agent may walk one step closer to a target, see the target captured by 4 pursuers, and know that it itself is a searcher; if it then walks one step away from the target, the agent can only see 3 pursuers surrounding the target and cannot identify for certain whether it is captured, although it previously observed its captured status.
+For instance, an agent may walk one step closer to a target, see the target captured by 4 pursuers, and know that itself is a searcher; if it then walks one step away from the target, the agent can only see 3 pursuers surrounding the target and cannot identify for certain whether it is captured, although it previously observed its captured status.
 In other cases, a target may be falsely captured such as when it is only blocked by another free target.
 When that free target walks out of its way, the previous ``captured" target becomes free again.
 In such scenarios, the agent should also update its $Memory$ when it is pretty sure based on its newest observation.

-Therefore, the proposed distributed task allocation method utilizes two mechanisms to address the uncertainties in the POMG: (1) the stochastic process used in fuzzy clustering to address interaction uncertainty \cite{Mykel2022DecisionMaking} and (2) the incremental memory of agents to address observation uncertainty.
+In addition, note that, although the number of local clusters is determined by the number of local free targets in Equation (\ref{eq_mu_ij}), the number of members in each cluster is not specified in Equation (\ref{eq_cluster_members}).
+So, it is possible that more pursuers are clustered into one same nearer target while less pursuers to a farther one.
+It may be a bit greedy and redundant sometimes that pursuers first cooperate to capture one nearer target as soon as possible and then pursue others.
+However, this redundancy in the self-organizing clustering may improve the system's robustness to individual robot's software or hardware failures.